---- To slightly change the image's hue, work in HSV or HLS color space, then adjust H and S controls.
-(For subtle looks, be sure to set the Output control to 'return' the processing to the original color space, such as Extras > Channel Input > RGB to HSV andChannel Output > HSV to RGB.)
+To slightly change the image's hue, work in HSV or HLS color space, then adjust H and S sliders.
+(For subtle looks, be sure to set the Output slider to 'return' the processing to the original color space, such as Input > RGB to HSV and Output > HSV to RGB.)
 Note that ChromaWarp preserves highlights and shadows better than most built-in color/tint effects.

---- To create VERY wild color effects, experiment with the Channel Shift controls.
-These controls alter the color results per channel, without changing the intensity of the ChromaWarp effect.
+To create VERY wild color effects, click the Extras pane and experiment with the Channel Shift sliders.
+These sliders alter the color results per channel, without changing the intensity of the ChromaWarp effect.
 Any whole number value, such as 0.0 or 1.0, does not change the image.
 In between values, though, can alter the effect significantly.
-The Multiplier control multiplies the value of the three controls above, giving you a quick way to shift all channels at once.
+The Multiplier slider multiplies the value of the three sliders above, giving you a quick way to shift all channels at once.

 STEP 2.
 Add blurring and blending (if desired).
-In the Extras section, increase the value of Blur if you desire beautifully smooth color gradations -- adding an interesting, more abstract look to the scene, from subtle to psychedelic.
-Then use the Blend menu and Blend Amount control to selectively return details to the scene.
-Nine compositing options are available and are similar to blend modes in programs such as After Effects or Photoshop.
+In the Extras pane, increase the value of Blur if you desire beautifully smooth color gradations -- adding an interesting, more abstract look to the scene, from subtle to psychedelic.
+Then use the Blend menu and Amount slider to selectively return details to the scene.
+Nine compositing options are available and are similar to blend modes in programs such as Adobe Photoshop.
 For example, to make the ChromaWarp effect more subtle, choose Blend > Normal.
-To vary the strength during the effect, keyframe Blend Amount.
+To vary the strength during the effect, kevframeAmount.